HoodedDeath/RiskOfDeath-ModManager/README.md

 - 1.0.0 -> Initial release
 - 1.0.1 -> Update RuleSet to not try installing itself to RoR2
 - 1.0.2 -> Fix Readme
+- 2.0.0 -> Implemented Uninstall and Update functionality, as well as update check for application